Skip to main content

 Increasing coredns pods

 To ensure that coredns stays up and running during the cluster upgrade replications should be scaled up to 10.
+This can be done with the following command:

 Upgrading the control pane